drewdouglass1/JCacheSample/README.md

     -DgroupId=com.ogclient -DartifactId=ogclient \
     -Dversion=1.0 -Dpackaging=jar

-(Replace <path-to-orgclient.jar> with a valid path to ogclient.jar)
+//Replace <path-to-orgclient.jar> with a valid path to ogclient.jar
 ```
 Once the dependency is available in your local repository, you can use it without any futher modifications to the POM file.

 # Building The Application
-After cloning the project and adding the ogclient.jar file to your local Maven repository, go to the directory where the POM file is located and run this command to build the WAR file
+After cloning the project and adding the ogclient.jar file to your local Maven repository, go to the directory where the pom.xml file is located and run this command to build the WAR file

 ```
 mvn clean install